 Printing Guide - Large Format Printer - EPSON SC-P8000

-Fablab RUC has a large format printer that can print large format high quality prints on specially coated photo paper in A1 and A0.
+Fablab RUC has a large format printer that can print large format high quality prints on coated photo paper in A2, A1 and A0.
+However, unfortunately it is expensive and Fablabs budget has been cut, so we cannot do it free for everyone.

-- Posters for presenting scientific work at international and national conferences
+- 1 poster for presenting scientific work at international and national conferences

-- Posters for use for at least one week for semester projects - for example an experimental one month display at a library.
+- 1 poster for use for at least one week for semester projects - for example an experimental one month display at a library.

-What can we print only by charging your institute (agreement on who to send the bill to required):
+What can we print by billing your institute (we need to know who to send the bill to):

-- Any other academic use, including exams.
-We are sorry, we cannot afford a course teacher telling 10 groups to make an A0 poster and it costs our budget 10*400=4000 kr.
-The course teacher could either specify that the class should make their poster from 1 kr A3 prints, or that a digital projection of the poster is fine, or the institute holding the course has to pay the cost.
+- Other academic use, including exams.
+We are sorry, we cannot afford a course teacher telling 10 groups to make an A0 poster and it costs our budget 10*450=4500 kr.
+The course teacher could either specify that the class should make their poster from multiple 4 kr A3 prints, or that a digital projection of the poster is fine, or the institute holding the course can pay.

-What can we never print - you need to use a commercial service:
+What can we not print - use a commercial service:

-For course teachers: Please remember that if you tell your students "make a A0 poster", 10%-&0% of them will, completely understandably as digital natives, do it on their computers and then research where they can print an A0.
-If you want to avoid that large resource waste, you need to be very specific in your instructions.
+For course teachers: Please remember that if you tell your students "make a A0 poster", most of them will do it on their computers and then research where they can print an A0.
+If you want to avoid that large resource waste, you can be specific in your instructions.
 Here is a suggested formulation:

 Create a poster approx 100x80cm by printing content in A3/A4 on RUCs standard photocopiers and assembling it together in a creative way.